Severe acute respiratory syndrome (SARS) is a rapidly spreading, potentially fatal infectious viral disease.

 SARS can be difficult to recognize because it mimics other respiratory diseases, such as influenza.
-It generally begins with a fever higher than 100.4° F (38° C) and one or more of the following symptoms:
+It generally begins with a fever higher than 100.4 degrees F (38 degrees C) and one or more of the following symptoms:

 The symptoms of SARS may resemble other medical conditions.
-Always consult your physician for a diagnosis.
+Always consult your doctor for a diagnosis.

 SARS-CoV spreads from one person to another mainly through close contact with a SARS patient.
 When a person with SARS coughs or sneezes without covering his or her mouth, respiratory droplets containing living virus can spray up to 3 feet and invade the mucous membranes of another person.
 Individuals in close contact with someone with SARS are most at risk, which means they live or work with someone with SARS or have direct contact with the a person through kissing, hugging, or sharing eating utensils.

 The virus also can spread when an individual touches an object with infectious droplets on it and then touches his or her mouth, nose, or eyes.
 It is not known whether SARS can spread more broadly through the air.

 Research suggests that SARS patients are infectious only when they are experiencing symptoms, such as fever or cough.
 They are most infectious during their second week of illness.
 As a precaution, the CDC recommends that SARS patients stay in isolation at home or in the hospital to keep others from getting sick.
 They should stay home from work or school for 10 days after their symptoms have gone away.